 **REFRIGERATE ALL CYTOLOGY SPECIMENS IF IMMEDIATE DELIVERY TO LAB/CYTOLOGY IS NOT POSSIBLE**

 - Complete patient information section.

 NOTE: Clearly indicate the Specimen and Tests Requests.

 CAUSES FOR REJECTION

-Low grade papillary transitional cell carcinomas may not be diagnosed by cytologic examination.
+- Low grade papillary transitional cell carcinoma may not be diagnosed by cytologic examination.

-Recent instrumentation and calculi may produce atypical changes in urothelial cells simulating malignancy.
+- Recent instrumentation and calculi may produce atypical changes in urothelial cells simulating a malignancy.

-Voided urine is much preferred over a catheterized sample due to atypical cell changes caused by trauma.
+- Voided urine is preferred over a catheterized sample due atypical changes caused by trauma.

-Although poorly-differentiated cancers are diagnosed with relative ease, well-differentiated neoplasms may not be diagnosed by routine methods.
-Detection of aneuploid cell lines or increased proliferative fraction by flow cytometry or Urovysion FISH may help in this dilemma.
+- Although poorly-differentiated cancers are diagnosed with relative ease, well-differentiated neoplasms may not be diagnosed by routine methods.

 - UroVysion FISH may help in the detection of aneuploid cell lines.